NicoStoll/SoftwareArchitecture/Exams/Exam - Deininger.md

 ### What are cross-cutting concerns in general and what are the challenges?

-Cross-Cutting concerns are functionalities that are generally needed in many or all places in a system.
-This means that the source code is scattered over the whole application.
+Cross-cutting concerns are functionalities that affect multiple parts of a system and are typically needed in many places within an application.
+These concerns cannot be neatly encapsulated in a single module or layer, because they cut across the system's primary decomposition.

+Examples
+- **Persistence**
+- **Logging**
+- **Authentication**
+- **Authorization**
+- **Error Handling**

+Challenges:
+- **Code Duplication:** The same functionality needs to be implemented in multiple places
+- **Maintainability**: Changes to cross-cutting concerns require updating all places where to code is used
+- **Consistency**
+- **Tight Coupling**: Business logic can become tightly coupled with these concerns, making the system harder to understand and modify
 ### State a possible use case for a cross-cutting concern in the previous application.

+Persistence, Logging

 ### Name one programmatic way in which cross-cutting concerns are being implemented.